riczahn/covid-data-visualisation/README.md

 # To-Do
-* Graph overall deaths UK in the past 30 years or whatever
+* Overall death cases in the UK, !! compare with covid deaths !!
-* Overall death cases in the UK, compare with covid deaths
+* Improve model for expected deaths 2020-2022
-* Lockdown useful?
-28 vs. 14 days in graph
+    * Is there a difference to the actual number of deaths?
-  * death after how many days on average
+* Deaths by age group begin the same time frame as other diagrams
-* Influenza graph & COVID graph
+* Influenza graph & COVID graph (Mulham)
 * Tooltip for covid events when hovering (ONLY IF ONE GRAPH SHOWS AN IMPACT OF THE EVENTS)

 ## Presentation